onusai/tshock-randomize-mobs/README.md

 In an attempt to make it balanced / playable:
 - Mobs are seperated into 3 categories: pre-hardmode, pre-plantera, and post-plantera
-- To make invasions possible to complete, not all invasion enemeies are randomized
+- To make invasions possible to complete, not all invasion enemies are randomized
 - Bosses spawns are not randomized (although some of their minions/spawns are)
+- Due to tshock limitations, some mobs often fail to randomize (in particular slimes and a few others)
 - Aditional balancing may be required, please report anything you would like fixed

 ***